aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

 It is also possible to use AutoML through Visual Studio.
 If you would like to do that, please download the Model Builder Visual Studio Extension which will give you a nice UI to work with.

 <h5> Exploring the sample solution </h5>
+The ML.NET CLI creates a couple of artifacts
+- The MLModel.zip file containing the finished model
+- A sample solution indicating how the finished model was constructed

+To explore the sample application, execute the following commands in your currently open terminal window
+- cd `C:\mldotnet-real-time-data-streaming-workshop\workspace\FraudPredictionTrainer\SampleBinaryClassification\SampleBinaryClassification.ConsoleApp`
+- `code .`

 Open the sample solution created by the AutoML CLI tool once completed (the path to the solution will be given in the terminal window).
 Do you notice any differenes with the solution you created earlier?
 </details>